restfql/Specification/README.md

 - Keep compatibility with the current cache capabilities.
 - Not intervene in the data sourcing process.
 - work over JSON responses.
+- Not increase network latency.
+- Keep it simple to understand.

 ## Approach